(StatsCan on % int’l students becoming permanent residents)

 But wait a minute.
 The above research by Yuqian Lu and Feng Hou cover international students that have transitioned to permanent residents since 1990.
 However, the Annual Reports to Parliament on Immigration spoke of this new option in 2006/2007.
 (See below)

-That is a screenshot from the 2007 report.
+That is a screenshot from the 2007 report on page 13.
 It refers to this transition to permanent residence as something to happen in the future.

 The transitions to PR have been happening under the Provincial Nominee Programs primarily.
 The announcement in the annual reports must have just been to boost the numbers, by adding other categories.

 The 2005-2009 cohort, is the most recent one available from this StatsCan research, and could easily hit 25-30%, if the same pattern is demonstrated.
 This graphing attempts to demonstrate collect trends of transitioning to permanent residence after a given time.

 Bear in mind, that new programs are available can boost this and future cohorts higher.

 Another StatsCan research piece documents the status of so-called “temporary” workers who held visas at or before the time that they transitioned to permanent residence.

 It is broken into two periods: 1990 to 1999, and 2000 to 2009.
 Although it does not give the totals, as a percentage, around 87% of people who transitioned to permanent residence had current status.

 Although the International Mobility Program existed well before the 2013 TFW scandal, participants were still able to become PR.

 Based on the information provided by StatsCan, it is safe to say that 25-30% of students and temporary workers will eventually get their Permanent Resident status.
 Transitions do start out at a fast rate, and understandably peter out.
 This is based on research done by some StatsCan researchers.